 Such a neighbourhood can only be fashioned through co-creation: together with the (future) residents from the very beginning.
 You build up existing or expected care networks, collective or special housing forms, alternating with (in the Netherlands) commonplace row-houses and apartments based on the situations and preferences of the people.
 It should be expected of a designer that they know these combinations of housing needs – from duo’s to entire neighbourhoods – and can translate them into a vibrant living environments which invite gathering and resilience for generations to come.
 How this takes shape will vary per location.
 From “wonen voor elkaar” (living for each other) we have learned that rows and rows of resale houses may be successful financially, but they don’t necessarily answer the question of care in the neighbourhood.

-While zoning takes effect/kicks in and recalibrates/reassesses its vision for living and decentralised responsibility, care- and housing corporations are getting their feet in the mud more and more.
+While new zoning takes effect and reassesses its vision for living and decentralised responsibility, care- and housing corporations are getting their feet in the mud more and more.
 The question is if, under the pressure of the significant physical housing shortage, this social challenge can remain urgent and important for urban planning.

 It has been calculated that the Netherlands would go bankrupt if all the informal caregivers and volunteers were to be counted.
 It is normal for governments to give large companies and organisations the reigns in the planning of our cities.
 That should be a reason in-and-of itself to also put people who maintain the informal-care network at the helm of urban planning.
 In short, we must work together on care-neutral neighbourhoods.
 Who’s with us?